Captain America: The First Avenger: Plot

 Schmidt and Dr. Arnim Zola harness the energies of the Tesseract to fuel Zola's inventions and Hydra's planned worldwide offensive.
 Schmidt discovers Erskine's location and sends an assassin, Heinz Kruger, to kill him.
 Erskine and Stark put Rogers through the super-soldier treatment, injecting him with the formula and dosing him with "vita-rays".
 After Rogers emerges from the experiment taller and more muscular, Kruger kills Erskine and flees with the last vial of the formula.
 Rogers pursues and captures Kruger, but the assassin avoids interrogation by killing himself with a cyanide capsule.
 The vial is destroyed during the chase.
-With Erskine dead and his formula lost, U.S. Senator Brandt has Rogers tour the nation as "Captain America" to promote war bonds while scientists study his blood and attempt to reverse-engineer the formula.
+With Erskine dead and his formula lost, U.S. Senator Brandt has Rogers tour the nation as the mascot "Captain America" to promote war bonds while scientists study his blood and attempt to reverse-engineer the formula.
 In 1943, while on tour in Italy performing for active servicemen, Rogers learns that Barnes's unit is MIA following a battle against Schmidt's forces.
-Rogers has Carter and Stark fly him behind enemy lines to mount a rescue.
+Carter arranges for Stark to fly Rogers behind enemy lines to mount a rescue.
 Rogers infiltrates Schmidt's fortress, frees Barnes and the other prisoners, and confronts Schmidt.
 The latter escapes, but first he removes a mask to reveal his red, skull-like visage that has earned him the sobriquet "Red Skull".

 Rogers recruits Barnes and other freed prisoners to form the Howling Commandos.
-Stark outfits Rogers with a circular shield made of a rare, nearly indestructible metal called vibranium.
+Stark outfits Rogers with an upgraded uniform and a circular shield made of a rare, nearly indestructible metal called vibranium.
 Rogers and his team sabotage various Hydra operations while he and Carter begin to fall in love.
 In 1945, the team assaults a train carrying Zola.
 They capture him, but Barnes falls from the train to his apparent death.
 (Note: Joe Johnston, Shelly Johnson, and Jeffrey Ford explained on the film's audio commentary that the experiments performed on Barnes by Zola allowed him to survive the fall shown in the film.)
 Using information extracted from Zola, the final Hydra stronghold is located, and Rogers leads an attack to stop Schmidt from using weapons of mass destruction on major American cities.
 Rogers climbs aboard Schmidt's super-bomber as it takes off.
 During the subsequent fight, the Tesseract is freed from its container, and Schmidt picks it up, opening a portal into space through which he is pulled.
 The Tesseract burns through the plane and falls into the ocean.
 Seeing no way to land the plane without risking its weapons detonating, Rogers radios Carter to say goodbye before crashing in the Arctic.
 After the war ends, Stark recovers the Tesseract from the ocean floor but is unable to locate the aircraft, and Rogers is presumed dead.